emqx/deploy-emqx-to-gcp-with-terraform/README.md

 ### Configuring EMQX4

-To deploy EMQX version 4.x, provide the package URL in the emqx4_package variable.
+To deploy EMQX version 4.4.x, provide the package URL in the emqx4_package variable.
 Replace ${emqx4_package_url} with your actual URL.

 ```bash
 emqx4_package = ${emqx4_package_url}
 ```

 ### Configuring EMQX5

+To deploy EMQX version 5.0.x, provide the package URL in the emqx5_package variable.
+Replace ${emqx5_package_url} with your actual URL.

 ```bash
 emqx5_package = ${emqx5_package_url}